"Mama's Close Call"

 NOTE: Your actors deliver the dialog and you play the background music and effects tracks as listed in the script to enhance your performance.

-NEW!
-Click here to listen to a new feature: a 5 and-a-half minute Windows Media preview of the entire soundtrack CD, with short clips from each track!
-Or use the player below.
+Click here to listen to a 5 and-a-half minute Windows Media preview of the entire soundtrack, with short clips from each track!

 "Mama's Close Call"